 - Kids who are identified as most behind are the ones “most likely harmed by retention.”

-- Grade retention has a negative impact on all areas of a child’s achievement (reading, math, and language) and socio-emotional adjustment (peer relationships, self-esteem, problem behaviors and attendance).
+- Grade retention has a negative impact on all areas of a child’s achievement (reading, math, and language) and social-emotional adjustment (peer relationships, self-esteem, problem behaviors and attendance).

 - Retained students are more likely to have poorer educational and employment outcomes during late adolescence and early adulthood.

-Many kids with learning disabilities (LD) really struggle when taking district-adopted and state-adopted achievement tests.
+Many kids with learning disabilities or learning differences (LD) really struggle when taking district-adopted and state-adopted achievement tests.
 These tests require students to:

 Test results may not show what your child actually knows and can do.
-Instead, they may tell you how well she does on this type of test.
+Instead, they may tell you how well they do on this type of test.
 When test scores are used as the only basis for whether a child will be promoted to the next grade, kids with LD can be at a great disadvantage.

 Factors to consider